 The MSPB has rights and ownership of all assets reported in these financial statements.
 The reporting entity is a component of the U.S Government.
 For this reason, some of the assets and liabilities reported by the entity may be eliminated for Government-wide reporting because they are offset by assets and liabilities of another U.S. Government entity.
 These financial statements should be read with the realization that they are for a component of the U.S. Government, a sovereign entity.
-The MSPB does not possess any non-entity assets of the U.S. Government, a sovereign entity.
-The MSPB does not possess any non-entity assets.
+The MSPB does not possess any nonentity assets.